So you’ve decided to take the plunge and start-up your own business, congratulations!

-Again, this one is a long question, but in short, if you deal with the public, in the early days of business it is often not a benefit to be VAT registered for most businesses.
+In short, if you deal with the public, in the early days of business it is often not a benefit to be VAT registered right at the beginning.

 If your clients/customers are VAT registered businesses, the reverse is true and it’s often a tax saving from the beginning.